fjavierm/ceh/11-Session_Hijacking/README.md

 #### Authentication Header

 In the Authentication Header (AH) protocol, IP headers and data payloads are hashed.
-From this hash, a new AH header is build which is appended to the packet.
+From this hash, a new AH header is built which is appended to the packet.
 This new packet is transmitted via router where the router hashes the header and the payload.
 Both the hashes need to be exactly matched.
 Even a single bit is changed, the AH header will not match.

 #### Encapsulating Security Payload